 This article will share the top Civ 6 10 tips for a Civ 6 deity or a religious Civ 6 victory in general.
 These tips are going to be all-purpose.
 They’re not going to be towards a specific victory type or difficulty.
 If you need help winning a Civ 6 game, these tips should give you a good idea of where to start.

-Tip 1: Best religious beliefs for a non-religious game
+The best Civ 6 tips, Tip 1: Best religious beliefs for a non-religious game

 World church and cross-cultural dialogue.
 These two are easy faith beliefs to get.
 The AI doesn’t prioritize them a lot.
 You will need a religion.
 It is only advisable to go over these if you’re: